-To promote students' success throughout the curriculum, all Barton students are expected to complete the Writing Proficiency and Computational Proficiency requirements as early as possible in their academic careers.
+To promote students' success throughout the curriculum, all Barton students are expected to complete the Core within their freshman and sophomore years.
+The General Education Capstone Seminar, GEN 301, will be taken during the junior year.

-FYS 101.
-First Year Seminar.
-3 semester hours.
+FYS 101 and 102.
+First Year Seminar I and II.
+3 and 1 semester hours.

 The course is especially designed for Barton College first year students.
 It explores topics related to the intellectual and social transition from high school to college, and it is an introduction to Barton College.
 It includes an introduction to the concept of liberal arts education as an endeavor to develop a deeper and richer understanding of the world we live in and an understanding of ourselves in relation to that world.
 The course is based on the belief that we are not truly educated unless we are able to use our knowledge to enrich ourselves and to contribute to the lives of others.
-Fall.
+Fall and Spring, freshman year.